Why The Artful Escape took six years to craft

 Loose autobiography

-The game is loosely autobiographical, as Galvatron, who spoke on a call from Melbourne, Australia, spent about five years of his own life as a musical celebrity himself.
-As for his own life, he said he signed a record deal a week after playing the first show with his band.
+The game is loosely autobiographical, as Galvatron, who spoke on a call from Melbourne, Australia, spent about five years as a musical celebrity.
+He said he signed a record deal a week after playing the first show with his band, The Galvatrons.

-“I was in a rock band back in the day, signed to Warner Brothers and toured the world and did all that sort of stuff,” he said.
+“I was in a rock band back in the day, signed to Warner Brothers, and toured the world and did all that sort of stuff,” he said.
 “And I ended up crashing pretty hard after that.
 I felt like making a game about it but ended up climbing another mountain making that game.”

 They hit the road on their second week.